open62541/open62541/tools/pyUANamespace/README.md

 - Parse/Allocate variable values according to their dataType definitions

-Reading and parsing XML files is handled by ua_namespace.parseXML(/path/to/file.xml).
+Reading and parsing XML files is handled by NodeSet.parseXML(/path/to/file.xml).
 It is the first part of a multipass compiler that will create all nodes contained in the XML description.

 During the reading of XML files, nodes will attempt to parse any attributes they own, but not refer to any other nodes.
 References will be kept as XML descriptions.
 Any number of XML files can be read in this phase. __NOTE__: In the open62541 (this) implementation, duplicate nodes (same NodeId) are allowed.
 The last definition encountered will be kept.
 This allows overwriting specific nodes of a much larger XML file to with implementation specific nodes.

 The next phase of the compilation is to link all references.
-The phase is called by ua_namespace.linkOpenPointers().
+The phase is called by NodeSet.linkOpenPointers().
 All references will attempt to locate their target() node in the namespace and point to it.

-During the sanitation phase called by ua_namespace.sanitize(), nodes check themselves for invalid attributes.
+During the sanitation phase called by NodeSet.sanitize(), nodes check themselves for invalid attributes.
 Most notably any references that could not be resolved to a node will be removed from the nodes.

-When calling ua_namespace.buildEncodingRules(), dataType nodes are examined to determine if and how the can be encoded as a serialization of OPC UA builtin types as well as their aliases.
+When calling NodeSet.buildEncodingRules(), dataType nodes are examined to determine if and how the can be encoded as a serialization of OPC UA builtin types as well as their aliases.

 The following fragment of a variable value can illustrate the necessity for determining encoding rules:
 ```xml